angular-redux/store/README.md

     // this selects `counter` from the store and attaches it to this property
     @select('counter') counterSelectedWithString;

+    // this selects `pathDemo.foo.bar` from the store and attaches it to this
+    // property.
+    @select(['pathDemo', 'foo', 'bar']) pathSelection;

     // this selects `counter` from the store and attaches it to this property
     @select(state => state.counter) counterSelectedWithFunction;